TamedAI/perceptor-client-lib-py/README.md

 If no configuration parameters are specified and the above mentioned env variables are missing then a _ValueError_ exception will be raised.

-### Creating request parameters
+### Request parameters

 Parameters are specified via _PerceptorRequest_ class.
 The structure of _PerceptorRequest_:

 &emsp;_flavor_ specifies request "flavor", for example "original".
 It's a mandatory value and has to be specified.
+You can find more information about flavors [here](#flavor).

-&emsp;_params_ is a dictionary of additional parameters, for example:
+&emsp;_params_ is a dictionary of additional generation parameters, for example:
 ```python
 {
     "temperature": 0.01,